Dear Rabbi,

 Analyzing Balak’s Scheme

-When Balaam arrives at Balak’s side, he is taken, amid much fanfare, to a place where he can view the Jewish people and curse them.
-Instead, Balaam sees them and blesses them.
-Some of the more beautiful praises and blessings about the Jewish people are found in Balaam’s words.
+When Balaam arrives at Balak’s palace, he is taken, amid much fanfare, to a place where he can view the Jewish people and curse them.
+But when he opens his mouth to curse them, blessings flow forth instead!
+In fact his words contain some of the most beautiful praises of the Jewish people in the Torah.

-Balaam then suggests a different strategy: to entice the Jewish people to sin with the Moabite women in order to lead them to worship the Baal Peor idol.
-The plan is successful, and a debilitating plague erupts among the people as a result.
-Phinehas, the grandson of the High Priest Aaron, rises up and puts a stop to the physical and spiritual carnage.1
+After Balaam’s epic failure to curse the Jews, he suggests a different strategy: Entice the Jewish people to sin with the Moabite women, which will lead them to worship the Baal Peor idol and anger G‑d.
+The plan is successful, and a devastating plague erupts among the people as a result.
+Pinchas, the grandson of the Aaron, the high priest, rises up and puts a stop to the physical and spiritual carnage.1 A Transformative Reading

 - A donkey talks.